 - A healthcare or social care worker who provided direct clinical or personal care or examination of a symptomatic confirmed case, or within close vicinity of an aerosol-generating procedure AND who was not wearing full PPE at the time.

-Notify the local Health Protection Unit (HPU) and local HPA Public Health Laboratory if any person presents with possible MERS-CoV infection.
+Notify the local Health Protection Team if any person presents with possible MERS-CoV infection.

-For suspected cases and close contacts, primary care health workers should follow the algorithm suggested by Public Health England.
+For suspected cases and close contacts, primary care health workers should follow the algorithm suggested by UK Health Security Agency.
 Initially, the health protection team and duty microbiologist/virologist at the local public health laboratory should be contacted.
 A clinical risk assessment should be performed by a local clinical microbiologist.
 Full PPE should be worn.

 - The role of primary care health workers is limited, as described above.